How To Make An Unforgettable Photography Portfolio

 Aim For Style and Feeling

-Digital albums, books and large prints are all great ways to present your photography portfolio.
+Digital albums (here’s a list of great portfolio websites), books, and large prints are all great ways to present your photography portfolio.
 Curating your images and designing how you present them will also be covered in the next article.
 In the meantime head out with your camera to take some new photos.
 Or block out time at your computer to cull your collection.